Giani Gurdit Singh: Family

 Sahitya Akademi, India's premier literary body, has a "Makers of Indian Literature" series of monograms.
 In 2019, it published the book "Giani Gurdit Singh" in Punjabi by Baldev Singh (author), the famous novelist and Sahitya Akademi award winner, on Giani Gurdit Singh's life and literary works.

+Punjabi University, Patiala, published "Gian Gurdit Singh Jiwan te Rachna" by Dr Jit Singh Joshi in 2023.

 Literary and research work

 Mera Pind draws a word picture of cultural life in Punjab, more specifically, of the Malwa region.
-With 29 chapters and 12 comments by critics, the 480-page book takes its readers through the life, customs, folk songs, and seasons, using a series of relatable characters that find resonance with people who have a connection with the village life.
+With 29 chapters and 12 comments by critics, the 480-page book takes its readers through life, customs, folk songs, and seasons, using a series of relatable characters that find resonance with people who have a connection with village life.
 It remains the author's most famous creation and is often prescribed as a textbook for advanced Punjabi students.

 The following is a chronological listing of his published works: